 }

 This automatically generates <link rel="alternate" hreflang="ja" href="..."> tags in each page's <head>.
-Google can then correctly understand that the two versions are translations of the same content, not duplicate pages.
+Google can then correctly understand that the language versions are translations of the same content, not duplicate pages.

 Wrapping Up